|Location||8 km southeast of Chibougamau, QC|

 In 2018, the Company, while operating as a private company, completed a drilling program of four-hole (including wedges) totalling 4,842 meters.
 The drilling confirmed the results of the 1994-1995 Campbell drill holes from underground from the Copper Rand mine and provided several new intercepts across the three defined vein zones: Central,10-20A, and 10-20B.
 In 2019, the Company reported a NI 43-101 MRE of 130,000 tonnes averaging 9.44 g/t Au and 1.55% Cu, containing 39,000 ounces of gold and 4.4 M lbs of copper in the Indicated category; and 230,000 tonnes averaging 8.32 g/t Au and 2.13% Cu, containing 61,000 ounces of gold and 10.8 M lbs of copper in the Inferred category (Effective date of December 31, 2018).

 In 2020, Dore Copper completed 9,025 meters of drilling and successfully extended the 10-20A and 10-20B structures by approximately 250 meters down dip.
 All veins remain open at depth and towards the northwest.
 In the course of the 2020 drilling program, four drill holes were collared at Copper Cliff, drilled southwest and intersected the near-surface Copper Cliff Crown Pillar with high-grade copper and gold mineralization.
-The best hole (CDR-20-04B) intersected 7.3% Cu and 13.6 g/t Au over a true width of 2.3 metres at a depth of 34 meters.
+The best hole (CDR-20-04B) intersected 7.3% Cu and 13.6 g/t Au over a true width of 2.3 meters at a depth of 34 meters.
 In 2021, Doré Copper completed 2,043 m of drilling in 10 holes to test the extension of the Copper Cliff Crown Pillar.
 Only three holes intersected high-grade copper mineralization.
 The Copper Cliff Crown Pillar extends for approximately 300 m along strike from surface to a vertical depth of 85 m (mined out below).

 GEOLOGY & MINERALIZATION